42-Short/shortinette/rust/subjects/03/README.md

 * Implement the `Field` trait for `Option<T>` as long as `T` implements `Field` too.
 The empty string maps to `None`, while a non-empty string maps to the `Field` implementation of `T`.
 * Implement the `Field` trait for *every possible integer type*.
-Because this is long, repetitive and borring, write a *macro* to do it for you.
+Because this is long, repetitive and boring, write a *macro* to do it for you.

 ```rust
 // ez